Belvedere (West Virginia)

 Belvedere, also known as Belvidere, was built near Charles Town, West Virginia by Magnus Tate II in 1807.
 The Federal style mansion is situated at the end of a tree-lined driveway and commands a sweeping view of the Blue Ridge Mountains.
 The house grew from the original "kitchen house" section to a formal three-bay brick main house built in 1824 by Magnus's son WIlliam, which were separate until they were connected in 1939.

 The site was inhabited by the Tate family from the 1760s.
-Magnus Tate II (1732-1808) was a founder of Charles Town.
-His four sons were all born at Belvedere.
-Magnus Tate III (1767-1823) served in the Virginia Assemby before serving from 1815 to 1817 in the U.S. House of Representatives.
+Magnus Tate II (1732-1808) was a founder of Charles Town, and his four sons were all born at Belvedere.
+Magnus Tate III (1767-1823) served in the Virginia Assembly before serving from 1815 to 1817 in the U.S. House of Representatives.
 Belvedere passed to William Tate (1776-1818), and then to his son, George Tate II.
 The house passed out of the Tate family in 1882.